19 and what is the exceeding greatness of His power toward us who believe, according to the working of His mighty power

 The third area for which Paul prayed was that the saints might know the exceeding greatness of God’s power.

-19 and what is the exceeding [hyperballon, surpassing, immeasurable, incomparible] greatness [megethos, magnatude] of His power
+and what is the exceeding [hyperballon, surpassing, immeasurable, incomparible] greatness [megethos, magnatude] of His power [dunamis, residual power];

-Believers need to know in present time something about the greatness of God’s power toward us in the present time.
+Believers need to know something about the magnitude of God’s power toward us in the present time.
 His residual power exercised on our behalf surpasses or exceeds what Christians might anticipate.

-“Exceeding” means to throw beyond, with the ideas of excellence or superiority.
+“Exceeding” means to throw beyond, carrying the ideas of excellence or superiority.
 God’s power is beyond measure; it is surpassing operating power.
 This power defies definition.

 Paul used four different Greek words for power in this verse:

 Dunamis is not explosive power like dynamite but residual power like a dynamo.
 This is the word in “greatness of His power.”

 Energeia, energizing power.
 This word is in the word “working.”